jj3103/portfolioBackend/README.md

 ## 🌟 Overview

-This is my personal portfolio website, built with **React (Vite) for the frontend** and **Strapi for the backend**.
+This is my portfolio website, built with **React (Vite) for the frontend** and **Strapi for the backend**.
 The website is fully responsive, ensuring a seamless experience across web and mobile devices.

 ## 🛠️ Tech Stack